TI-Toolkit/tokens-wiki/tokens/piecewise(.md

 <tt><kbd><b>math</b></kbd></tt>
 <hr>

-The `piecewise(` command is a new addition in the release of OS 5.3 for the TI-84 Plus CE.
+The <tt>piecewise(</tt> command is a new addition in the release of OS 5.3 for the TI-84 Plus CE.
 As implied, it allows for the graphing of piecewise functions in the Y= editor.
 The example code demonstrates how this works from within a program.

 ```ti-basic
 :ClrDraw